CSIS-iLab/southbound/src/content/about.md

     title: Special Thanks
     content:
       - |-
-        One sentence along the lines of: “We would like to thank those who helped bring this report to the web” list of people/organizations who made the website possible
+        The authors would like to thank all the institutions and individuals who provided assistance and support to this project.
+We are grateful to Taiwan’s Ministry of Foreign Affairs, the Taipei Economic and Cultural Representative Office in Washington, DC, and the Taiwan-Asia Exchange Foundation (TAEF).
+A special thanks goes to Dr. Alan Hao Yang, executive director of TAEF, for his support during the development of this website.

         #### CSIS iDeas Lab
         The printed and digital versions of this report are products of the  <a href="https://www.csis.org/programs/dracopoulos-ideas-lab" class="icon-external" target="_blank" rel="nofollow noreferrer">Andreas C. Dracopoulos iDeas Lab</a>, the in-house digital, multimedia, and design agency at the Center for Strategic and International Studies.